oisinfarrell00/College/Third Year/Operating Systems/malloc/README.md

 referring to how they are ordered in memory.
 All blocks are of course in a sequence and given a block we can talk about the block immediately before it (lower address), or after it (higher address).
-When we free a block we should be able to nd the block before and after a block, and determine if they are free.
+When we free a block we should be able to find the block before and after a block, and determine if they are free.
 I one or both are free then the blocks

 should be merged.
 This is the tricky part but if you get the basic operations right it should be a walk in the park.
 In this implementation we will start with one large 64 Ki byte block.
-This is also the largest block that we will be able to provide but you can extend this limit in your nal implementation (it will be slightly smaller since we need some bytes for a header structure).
+This is also the largest block that we will be able to provide but you can extend this limit in your final implementation (it will be slightly smaller since we need some bytes for a header structure).
 ### 2.2 operations on a block
 A block (also often called chunk) consists of a head and a byte sequence.
 It